EJaro00/anxiety/scenes/intro.md

 n3: Welcome!
 This is less of a "game," more of an interactive story.
 Hope you like reading, sucka!

+n3: ...Unless, of course, you're playing a modded dub of the game, in which case, enjoy the show!

 n3: So before we start, how would *you* like to read?

 `publish("show_options_bottom")`